4.8 Alpha-1 Agonists

-Phenylephrine is an alpha-1 agonists.
+Phenylephrine is an alpha-1 agonist.
 It has a variety of uses, depending on the route of application.
-Pseudoephedrine is another med in this class, but is seen less often now.
+Pseudoephedrine is another med in this class but is used less in practice and is tightly regulated.

 Mechanism of Action

-It is a direct acting sympathomimetic acts as an alpha-1 adrenergic receptor agonist.
+It is a direct-acting sympathomimetic that selectively stimulates alpha-1 adrenergic receptors.

 Indications for Use

 Numerous uses depending on the route.
-It elevates blood pressure due to vasodilation (septic shock, anesthesia).
-Also used as a decongestant for sympathomimetic relief in upper respiratory infections, ophthalmic application for mydriasis & to vasoconstrict conjunctival blood vessels.
+It elevates blood pressure due to vasoconstriction of veins and arteries resulting in raised arterial pressure, thereby used for septic shock and anesthesia.
+It may also be used as a decongestant for sympathomimetic relief in upper respiratory infections.
+For ophthalmic application, it is used for mydriasis and to vasoconstrict conjunctival blood vessels.
 Used in topical application for hemorrhoid relief.

 Nursing Considerations